 Subscribing to premium channels with TalkTalk is a case of signing up for add-ons called Boosts.
-These are often themed, so bundle together a lot of similar channels together.
+These are often themed, bundling a lot of similar channels together.

-Kids Boost for example includes Disney and Nickolodeon channels.
-Choose the Entertainment Boost and you'll get the likes of Fox, with its array of hit US shows, such as The Walking Dead.
+Kids Boost, for example, includes Disney and Nickelodeon channels.
+Choose the Entertainment Boost and you'll get the likes of Fox, Sky Living and National Geographic.

-This is best described as a movie rental service that lets you hire recent movies for a charge of £3.50 each.
+This is best described as a movie rental service that lets you hire recent movies and boxsets for a fee.

 TalkTalk TV customers are available with cheaper ADSL or premium fibre broadband.
-While the former is capable of a headline connection speed of 16Mbps, the latter features a maximum speed of 76Mbps.
+While the former is capable of a headline connection speed of 17Mbps, the latter features a maximum speed of 76Mbps in some areas.

 Both types of connection are fine for streaming TV, but the fibre service is likely to offer a smoother service that's less prone to buffering.

 Want to see TV deals from a range of providers?
-Head for our dedicated TV packages comparison page: TV deals
+Head for our dedicated TV deals comparison page.

 Our UK based call centre staff can provide expert help to find a deal that matches your needs.